ev2900/Neo4j_Infrastructure/README.md

 ## Docker

-1. [Install docker](https://docs.docker.com/engine/install/) on the machine you will be using to run these examples
+[Install docker](https://docs.docker.com/engine/install/) on the machine you will be using to run these examples

+If you are using Linux Ubuntu you can run the following commands to install both docker and docker compose

+1. ```sudo apt-get install docker``` <br>
+2. ```sudo apt-get install docker-compose```

 ## without SSL

-2.
+Once you have docker installed to launch a docker container with Neo4j running in it, following the instructions below

+1. Naviage to the [docker/without_ssl/](https://github.com/ev2900/Neo4j_Infrastructure/tree/main/docker/without_ssl) folder

+2. Run ```docker-compose up```.
+Leave the terminal widow open

+3. Naviage to [localhost:7474/browser/](http://localhost:7474/browser/).
+The default user name and password is neo4j / neo4j

 ## with self signed SSL certificate

 2.

 ## AWS Elastic Container Service (ECS)